 Ministry of Health Singapore.
 All Rights Reserved.

 Most of us think of “stress” as something to avoid.
-What we don’t realise is that we depend on some stress symptoms to get things done daily.
+What we don’t realise is that not all stress is bad.
+In fact, we depend on some stress symptoms to get things done daily.

 Say your boss has just given you an important project to handle — it’s something you’ve been waiting for.
 Stoked by the news, your heart starts beating faster as ideas race through your mind.
 You’re not having a heart attack — you’re experiencing positive stress or